houzhenggang/PiWeatherStation/README.txt

  #tail -f /var/log/syslog

+7. PiWeatherStation accepts 3 signals: SIGTERM, SIGINT to exit from the running state and SIGHUP to reload the configuration file if it was updated while the daemon is still in the running state.
+There is no need to restart the daemon in order to start a new measurement with different settings then the ongoing one.

-7. PiWeatherStation accepts two signals SIGTERM and SIGINT to exit form the running state.
-To stop the daemon use:
+Foe example, to stop the daemon use:

  #kill -SIGTERM <PiWeatherStation PID>

+or to reload the configuration file:

+ #kill -SIGHUP <PiWeatherStation PID>

-The PID is written int the daemon.lock file in the PiWeatherStation working folder.
+where the  PID number can be faound in the daemon.lock file located in the PiWeatherStation working folder.